mlgig/vistamilk_diet_challenge/README.md

 Repository for the 2022 VistaMilk spectroscopy challenge.

 ## Notebooks
-For each group of approaches investigated, there is an associated notebook in folder notebooks/ or source code in folder src/.
+For each group of approaches investigated, there is an associated notebook in folder notebooks (notebooks) or source code in folder src (src).